|

 The first interesting gadget chain on WordPress was found and presented in 2013 on versions below 3.6.1.

-It is triggered using __toString PHP magic method of the WP_theme class.
-From this class, the execution flow finally execute make_plural_form_function method from translations module that evaluates a portion of code controlled by the user during the unserializing process.
+It is triggered using the __toString PHP magic method of the WP_theme class.
+From this class, the execution flow finally execute the make_plural_form_function method from the translations module that evaluates a portion of code controlled by the user during the unserializing process.

 This pivoting sequence is summarized in the schema below from Sam Thomas slides: https://fr.slideshare.net/_s_n_t/php-unserialization-vulnerabilities-what-are-we-missing.